agrc/gis.utah.gov/about/policy/metadata/index.md

 *Note: If you contribute data to Utah's State Geographic Information Database (SGID), we encourage you to use our [metadata form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit).
 It's a great way to update your metadata and make it more discoverable.
 The form covers all the questions above -and best of all- after you submit your responses, your portion of the process is done!
 AGRC, in collaboration with the DTS editor, will handle the remaining details.*

 The above questions were derived from the ESRI [Item Description](https://desktop.arcgis.com/en/arcmap/10.7/manage-data/metadata/metadata-standards-and-styles.htm#ESRI_SECTION1_29222DC149544E89A4147541A4ACAF86) style.
-We have found this style to be a good balance for creating useful, as well as achievable, metadata.
+We have found this style to be well-balanced for creating useful, as well as achievable, metadata.

 Let's take a closer look at the basic elements of SGID metadata.
-We like to think of these as minimum requirements.
+We like to think of these as our minimum requirements.

 ### Basic SGID Metadata
 {: .text-left}